Scrubb (band): History

-Scrubb was formed by Silpakorn University students namely Thawatpon Wongboonsiri (Muey), a freshman from Nakhon Pathom and Torpong Chantabubpha (Ball), a senior from Bangkok.
+Scrubb was formed by Silpakorn University students namely Thawatpon Wongboonsiri (Muey), a freshman from Bangkok and Torpong Chantabubpha (Ball), a senior from Nakhon Pathom.
 Both music lovers and studying in the Faculty of Education, they used to be members of the university's International Music Group.
-Thawatpon is the lead singer and works with the lyrics while Torpong on the rhythmic part.
+Thawatpon is the lead singer and works with the lyrics while Torpong is on the rhythmic part.

 As they graduated from university, they produced their own music and sold it to different record shops, promoted on websites and sent their demos to different record labels in Thailand.
 When their music reached Yutthana Boonaom (Ted), a director at Fat Radio, it was played on air and they eventually got an opportunity to perform for free at the Fat Festival.
-They went on and signed up with Black Sheep Records where they released their first album SSS..S..S in 2003.
+They went on and signed with Black Sheep Records where they released their first album SSS..S..S in 2003.

-The band later signed up with BEC-TERO in 2011 but did not renew their contract when it expired last 2019.
+The band later signed with BEC-TERO in 2011 but did not renew their contract when it expired last 2019.

+The band was also featured in 2gether: The Series in 2020, where it was the favourite band of protagonist Tine Teepakorn.